Where is hot in August 2022

 You risk burning your toes on the sand in many mid-haul destinations.
 In the Middle East, the Arabian Gulf and northern Africa it’s not unusual to experience temperatures of 40°C, so these places are best left for other times of the year.

 In Oceania, the Cook Islands are a balmy 25°C, and Fiji 26°C – both brilliant alternatives to the Indian Ocean, though further afield.
 This is also a busy time in the Caribbean, particularly with families, although there is a risk of wind and sharp rain showers, as this is officially the hurricane season.
-You are usually better off in the more southerly islands such as Barbados and Tobago.
+You are usually better off in the more southerly islands such as Barbados (31ºC, 8 hours of daily sun).
+See our guide to the hottest Caribbean islands in August.

 For something a little different – and if you don’t mind some heat and humidity – explore China, perhaps a twin-centre break in Beijing (30°C) and Shanghai (31°C).